You, Me, and the Cubes

 is a 2009 puzzle video game developed by From Yellow to Orange and published by Nintendo for the Wii.
-First released in Japan on March 26, 2009 as a WiiWare title, it was the first game directed by Kenji Eno since the release of D2 (1999).
+Released in Japan on March 26, 2009 and internationally in September 2009 as a WiiWare title, it was the first game directed by Kenji Eno since the release of D2 (1999) and the last before his 2013 death.

 Gameplay

 You, Me, and the Cubes is a puzzle game where the goal is to place humanoid figures named Fallos onto floating cubes, while maintaining their balance.
 Each level is split into six sub-levels – reflecting the six sides of a cube – in which the player is given a time limit and a required amount of Fallos to place on the stage, such that each cube is occupied with at least one Fallo.
 By shaking the Wii Remote, the player can create two Fallos, one male and one female, and then fling them onto the stage.
 Once they land, the Fallos may affect the stage's balance, making the cubes tilt in the process.
 If a Fallo loses their footing and falls off the stage, time is retracted from the time limit.
 After clearing each sub-level, the stage turns to a different side and a new cube is added to the scene, during which any Fallo that is not stabilized is dropped into the void.
 After clearing the final sub-level, the remaining Fallos are tallied and the player is graded by the number remaining on the stage.

 As the player progresses through levels, they are greeted with various environmental hazards, as well as other cube types with different effects.
-After a Fallo falls off the stage, enemies named Shades will appear and attempt to knock other Fallos off the cubes.
+In the game's co-operative mode, after a Fallo falls off the stage, enemies named Shades will appear and attempt to knock other Fallos off the cubes.
 They can be defeated by throwing a Fallo at them.